moveit/moveit_tutorials/doc/kinematic_model/kinematic_model_tutorial.rst

 Kinematic Model
 ========================
-In this section, we will walk you through the C++ API for using kinematics in MoveIt!.

 .. image:: panda_tf.png
-   :width: 500px
+   :width: 700px
    :alt: "That is a sweet robot" you might say.

+In this section, we will walk you through the C++ API for using kinematics in MoveIt!.

 The RobotModel and RobotState Classes
 -------------------------------------